Game Editor

 Add a display

-1. On the Displays tab, select Add Display.
+1. On the Displays tab, select Add display.

 • Countdown — the standard player screen.
 It shows the countdown clock and the hints staff send, and it can play your intro, outro, and ambient video.
 This is what most rooms use.